tomuelle/DIYweatherstation/logger_LoRaWan/README.md

 ## Configuration

 Firstly you will need to install the <a href="https://www.arduino.cc/en/software/">arduino IDE</a> and configure it to work with your board.
-For the Mbili you can check <a href="logger_standalone_sodaq#configuration">this page</a>.
+For the Mbili you can check <a href="../logger_standalone_sodaq#configuration">this page</a>.
 For the CubeCell board, follow <a href="https://heltec-automation-docs.readthedocs.io/en/latest/cubecell/quick_start.html/">this tutorial</a>
 <br>
 <br>
 Then download the <a href="scripts">arduino code</a>.
 You may need to download a few arduino libraries in the library manager (in Arduino IDE : Sketch -> Include Library -> Manage Library or Add .ZIP library), depending on the sensors you are connecting.